The 2026 In-Ground Pool Planning Guide for Rochester, NY

 • Rectangular pools often feel clean, classic, and modern.
 Freeform pools feel softer and more natural.
 The right shape usually depends on your home style, patio design, and the mood you want for the backyard.

-• Bigger is not always better.
-A larger pool can reduce patio space, lawn area, or room for landscaping and entertaining.
-The best size is the one that fits your yard and still leaves space for the rest of the experience.
+• The best size is the one that fits your yard and still leaves space for the rest of the experience!
+Pool lengths range from 20’ to 40’.

 • Think about how your family will actually use the pool.
 Lounging, family recreation, games, diving, and lap swimming all call for different design choices.